 The Division of Amphibians and Reptiles lends specimens from its research collections for scientific and educational purposes that are consistent with the curatorial policies of the Division and with the goals and objectives of the National Museum of Natural History and the Smithsonian Institution.

 Loans of all herpetological specimens require a formal request.
 The request for specimens should be on institutional letterhead and specifically identify the specimens requested.
 The letter should include sufficient information about the research project and the intended use of the specimens so that an evaluation of the request can be made by the curatorial staff in the Division of Amphibians and Reptiles.
 Graphic files (jpg, pdf) of the signed letterhead request may be sent as an e-mail attachment to expedite the request.
 E-mail addresses are available on individual staff pages.
-Requests are reviewed by the curators (Kevin de Queiroz, Roy W. McDiarmid) or the collection managers (Jeremy Jacobs, Robert P. Reynolds, Addison Wynn).
+Requests are reviewed by the curators (Rayna C. Bell, Kevin de Queiroz, Roy W. McDiarmid) or the collection manager (Addison Wynn).
 Approval will be based on the following criteria: